Category Archives: IEC 61850

 You will find in-depth guides, practical examples, diagrams, protocol explanations, configuration tips, and troubleshooting methods for real-world substations.
 Whether you work with protection relays, SCADA gateways, IED configuration tools, merging units, or automation controllers, this category helps you understand and apply IEC 61850 correctly in engineering, commissioning, and maintenance.

-Ethernet has become the backbone of modern power system automation.
-From protection relays and bay controllers to SCADA gateways and digital substations, Ethernet networks now carry time-critical protection traffic alongside operational and engineering data.
-However, substations are among the harshest environments in which communication equipment can be installed.
-High electromagnetic interference, wide temperature ranges, vibration, and electrical transients… Read More »
+Ethernet is the backbone of modern substation automation.
+Protection relays, bay controllers, merging units, and SCADA gateways all communicate over Ethernet networks carrying time-critical GOOSE messages, Sampled Values, and MMS traffic.
+But substations are among the harshest environments for communication equipment.
+High electromagnetic interference, wide temperature swings, vibration, and electrical transients are the norm.
+A commercial office switch… Read More »

 IEC 61850 MMS Port Number Explained: Why TCP Port 102 Is Used